Davsan88/guidesAndNotes/aws_practitioner.md

 #### Private Cloud
 A private cloud consists of computing resources used exclusively by one business or organization.
 The private cloud can be physically located at the organization’s on-site datacenter, or it can be hosted by a third-party service provider.
 But in either case, the services and infrastructure are always maintained on a private network.

+#### Public Cloud
+Public clouds are owned and operated by third-party cloud service providers, which deliver their computing resources like servers and storage over the Internet.
+AWS is an example of a public cloud provider.